gujiams/emmagujia.github.io/source/_posts/csrf.md

 categories: security
 tags:
 ---
 Recently, I notice there're some CSRF configuration in Spring Security.
-So it's a good chance to learn more about it. <br>
+So it's a good chance to learn more about it.
 This post introduces CSRF, pronounced "sea surf", and provides a few simple steps to help prevent these types of attacks in our own Spring applications.
 <!-- more -->
 ### Example of Attack
 #### GET attack